 Beautiful 19th-century Watercolour of Lady Elizabeth: Watercolour Painting of Lady Elizabeth, wife of Charles Bulmer Esq, of Saltwell Hall, Co Durham.
-1778 – 1852 and the artist is probably Edward Hastings (1781 – 1861).
-She is the eldest daughter of Joseph Woodhouse of Southwood Northumberland.
-More indistinct description at ver-so.
-Provenance: Acquired from a Large house in Chelsea, Lon-don.
+1778 – 1852, and the artist is probably Edward Hastings (1781 – 1861).
+She is the eldest daughter of Joseph Woodhouse of Southwood, Northumberland—more indistinct description at verso.
+Provenance: Acquired from a Large house in Chelsea, London.
+A Cased…

 Joseph Smedley: Nude study of Man Seated -on Casein paper mounted on board.
 Dr Joseph Smedley was born in Nottingham in 1922.
 The son of a miner, he was to become an exhibitor at the Royal Academy (1984), as well as in Germany and New York.
 He held an honours degree in fine art.